GuillermoCubero/Ruby-on-Rails-URL-Shortener/README.md

     context 'Short an URL' do

-        it 'has to translate the id to b36' do expect(short.short_url).to eq short.id.to_s(36)
+        it 'has to translate the id to radix36' do expect(short_url).to eq id.to_s(36)
         end

-        it 'has to percive when url is not present' do short.url = nil
+        it 'has to detect when url is null' do short.url = nil
             expect(short).not_to be_valid
         end

-        it 'has to percibe when url is valid' do valids.each do |valid_url|
+        it 'has to detect when url is valid' do valids.each do |valid_url|
                 short.url = valid_url
                 expect(short).to be_valid
             end
         end

-        it 'has to percibe when url is invalid' do invalids.each do |invalid_url|
+        it 'has to detect when url is invalid' do invalids.each do |invalid_url|
                 short.url = invalid_url
                 expect(short).not_to be_valid